gaowanlong/gaowanlong.github.com/_posts/2015-07-05-kvm-irqfd-and-ioeventfd.md

 So, this mechanism is:

-> ioeventfd: Allow an fd to be used to receive an signal from the guest
+> ioeventfd: Allow an fd to be used to receive a signal from the guest

 ####conclusion#